medialab/gazouilloire/README.md

 #### - timezone
 Adjust the timezone within which tweets timestamps should be computed.
 Allowed values are proposed on Gazouilloire's startup when setting up an invalid one.

-### Disk space
-Before starting the collection, you should make sure that you will have enough disk space.
-It takes about 1Go per million tweets collected (**without** images and other media contents).

-You should also plan to restart your collection in a new folder (i.e. open another elasticsearch index) if the current collection exceeds 150 million tweets.

 ### daemon mode
 - The tool can also run as daemon (which means that it executes in the background,